7 Reasons to Love the Overwater Bungalows at Punta Caracol Acqua Lodge

 Say what?
 Punta Caracol Acqua Lodge?
 Where in the world is this?

-Also spelled Punta Caracol Aqua Lodge, it’s one of three top Bocas del Toro resorts we stayed at in Panama.
+Also spelled Punta Caracol Aqua Lodge, it’s one of three top lodges in Bocas del Toro we stayed at on our Panama trip.

 Until we visited, we weren’t familiar with it either.

-Now that we’ve been, however, we can share our Punta Caracol Acqua Lodge review.
+Now that we’ve been, however, we’re excited to share our review of Punta Caracol Acqua Lodge – and why we think you’ll fall for their overwater bungalows too!

-You know the Maldives is famous for its overwater bungalows, some with glass panels in the floor where you can see tropical fish doing lazy-eights right below.
+Sure, the Maldives is famous for its overwater bungalows – some with glass panels in the floor where you can see tropical fish doing lazy-eights right below.

-On our Bocas del Toro trip, we also stayed at two other places: Casa Cayuco (on Isla Bastimentos) and Island Plantation Resort (on Isla Colon).
+On our visit to Bocas del Toro, we also stayed at Casa Cayuco (on Isla Bastimentos) and Island Plantation Resort (on Isla Colon).

 Pssst!
 It’s even in the latest Michelin Guide of the world’s most exciting hotels!